 Christmas traditions have a way of sticking with you all your life.
 That’s what makes them so magical.
 And they don’t have to be costly or extensive, either.
 I think what makes something a real Christmas tradition is that you do it together as a family and everyone enjoys it.
 Then you do it again the next year and the next, for as long as you like.

-If you are looking to start some new traditions with your family this year, I asked several people for their favorites memories or things to do every year, and here are their top picks:
+If you are looking to start some new traditions with your family this year, I asked several people for their favorite memories or things to do every year, and here are their top picks:

 Christmas Traditions to Start with Your Family